 Cost: $10,000 – $30,000

-This includes installing the software and making it operational so users can use it.
-It also includes installing the server and bases needed for the infrastructure to support the website.
+This includes installing the software and making it operational, allowing users to utilise it.
+It also includes installing the server and the necessary infrastructure to support the website.

 Cost: